71st National Film Awards: Backlash over The Kerala Story awards

 Shortly after The Kerala Story received the Best Director and Best Cinematography awards, the decision drew significant criticism.
 Kerala's Chief Minister Pinarayi Vijayan condemned the decision as a "grave insult" to the state, accusing the film of spreading "misinformation" and legitimizing a "divisive ideology," while Opposition Leader V. D. Satheesan alleged that the awards were being used to further a political "hate campaign".
 State ministers Saji Cherian, K. N. Balagopal, V. Sivankutty, and P. A. Mohammed Riyas similarly described the decision as an attempt to malign Kerala.
 Congress MP K. C. Venugopal criticised the decision, calling the film undeserving and accusing it of promoting a "rotten agenda".
 Jury member Pradeep Nair also dissented, calling the film "propaganda," and several media outlets noted that the awards were conferred despite longstanding allegations of exaggerated and fictionalized depictions of conversions and ISIS recruitment in Kerala.
 The Film and Television Institute of India (FTII) Student’s Association condemned the decision, denouncing the film as "majoritarian propaganda with a hate‑filled agenda disguised as cinema".
 Veteran actress Ranjini criticised the decision, calling it a "fabricated story" and remarked that honouring it "tarnishes" the sanctity of the awards.
 Similarly, actress Fara Shibla also criticised the decision, accusing the film of "misrepresenting" Kerala’s culture.
 In response, jury chairperson and filmmaker Ashutosh Gowariker defended the decision, stating the film addressed a "difficult topic" with "clarity" and demonstrated strong visual execution.

-Best Supporting Actress
+Urvashi Press Release

 Actress Urvashi, who received the Best Supporting Actress award for her performance in Malayalam film Ullozhukku, expressed dissatisfaction, stating she believed her role qualified for the Best Actress category and called for greater transparency in the jury’s selection process.
+She also condemned the jury's rejection towards the cast and crew of Aadujeevitham, especially Prithviraj Sukumaran's performance who was the front-runner for the Year's Best Actor award.